3. Editors of Scientific Journals

 3.2.1.
 Authors may request that the editor not involve certain individuals in the review of their manuscript.
 The editor should generally grant this request.
 However, the editor may decide to use one or more of these reviewers if the editor believes that their expertise is critical to the fair consideration of the manuscript.
 If an editor does use a reviewer despite an author's objection, the editor should seek the opinions of additional reviewers.

 3.2.2.
 Authors may indicate in their cover letter that the manuscript should be returned to them rather than be reviewed by a particular individual.
 An editor should respect this request.

 3.3.
 Editors should establish a review process that minimizes bias.
 Science flourishes best when publication in peer reviewed journals is based solely on the quality and scientific importance of manuscripts and their relevance to the mission of those journals.
 This applies to all journals, regardless of whether they are published by a nonprofit scientific organization, academic institution, or commercial firm.

 3.3.2.
 An editor should give unbiased consideration to all manuscripts offered for publication, judging each on its merits without regard to any personal characteristic of the authors.
-Such irrelevant characteristics include, but are not limited to, age, ethnicity, gender, institutional affiliation, nationality, race, religion, seniority, and sexual orientation.
+Such irrelevant characteristics include, but are not limited to, age, ethnicity, gender identity, institutional affiliation, nationality, race, religion, seniority, and sexual orientation.